Qubitdyne/styles/temp/NOTES.md

 - All supplemental references under `temp/` are now inventoried as searchable, so no additional OCR passes are required before expanding locale or macro coverage.
 - Each file originates from publicly available judiciary resources; no special licensing restrictions noted beyond standard attribution expectations.
 - Backups live in-repo under `temp/`; refresh from https://www.txcourts.gov/rules-forms/rules-standards/ when official updates publish.
+- **OCR spot-check (2025-11-02).** Confirmed the Uniform Format Manual (30 pp.), How Court Rules Are Made (10 pp.), and Technology Standards (35 pp.) remain fully searchable by extracting sample text with `PyPDF2`; no supplementary OCR exports are necessary at this time.

 ## Chapter Highlights
 ### Chapter 1 – Briefs and Legal Memoranda (pp. 3–5)